-Bitcoin suffered one of its worst bears markets of all-time in 2018.
+Bitcoin suffered one of its worst bear markets of all-time in 2018.
 However, trading volume increased 153% in comparison to 2017.
-These numbers clearly verify that demand for cryptocurrency futures is stronger than ever.
+These numbers on the notional value of futures contracts and trading volume clearly verify that demand for cryptocurrency futures is stronger than ever.

 Remember, the notional value of all global futures trading in 2017 was $33.6 trillion.

 In 2018, Bitcoin’s notional volume was $2.2 trillion.

 These numbers are truly remarkable when we consider that cryptocurrencies have only been in existence for 10 years, as compared to the longer history of something like investing in indices futures and the financial futures market.

 Additionally, the notional volume only takes into account Bitcoin futures trading.
 It does not include other crypto futures trading.

 Based on these volume figures, a strong argument could be made that cryptocurrency futures contracts will soon be listed as one of the leaders among all actively traded futures contracts.
 The demand for crypto trading continues to grow at an exponential pace and they could become the most traded futures.